 What you will generally see with a trending market is a series of higher highs or lower lows depending on if the market is in an uptrend or downtrend.
 When you see this type of market movement, you can be pretty sure that the currency pair you are looking at is trending.

 A major advantage of a trending market is the fact that there tends to be an increased amount of liquidity in the market at that time.
-That said, they were also tend to be a lot more volatility in the market, so the best traders need to be willing to adapt to the conditions as they change.
+That said, they also tend to be a lot more volatile in the market, so the best traders need to be willing to adapt to the conditions as they change.

 There are a few things that you can do to try to determine if you are looking at a trending market that may be better than simply eyeballing it and attempting to figure it out from there.
-The best thing that you can do from the start is look at a series of indicators to see what is really going on in the market.
+The best thing that you can do from the start is to look at a series of indicators to see what is really going on in the market.

 You may want to use your moving average tool to see how the current price action in the market relates to the trend that you believe you see forming.
-To set your moving average indicator, first create the parameters for it to show you a 7, 20, and 60 simple moving average periods.
+To set your moving average indicator, first create the parameters for it to show you 7, 20, and 60 simple moving average periods.
 This will help you determine if there is a crossover between the shorter time frames and the larger time frames.